-Significant unobservable inputs Market prices were modified to reflect the following: The level of market transactions when the market activity is low or the price for an identical property is difficult to obtain Specific condition of each property (construction, position etc.)
+Valuation technique Significant unobservable inputs Reference to the current market: Market prices were modified to reflect the The valuation model uses prices and other following: relevant information generated by market The level of market transactions when the market transactions involving identical or activity is low or the price for an identical property comparable (similar) assets, liabilities, or a is difficult to obtain group of assets and liabilities (e.g. a Specific condition of each property (construction, business) position etc.)